kanboard/documentation/source/api/introduction.rst

    communication)
 -  If you develop a mobile application, it's your responsability to store securely the user credentials on the device
--  After 3 authentication failures on the user api, the end-user have to unlock his account by using the login form
+-  After 3 authentication failures on the user API, the end-user have to unlock his account by using the login form

 .. warning:: Since Kanboard v1.2.8, people with two-factor authentication enabled must use API keys.